HomeSustainabilityGovernanceCorporate Governance

 Cross-shareholdings

-Furthermore, the Board of Directors confirms the necessity of such holdings each year by examining the medium- to long-term economic reasonableness and future prospects of each individual cross-shareholding, based on whether the purpose of holding the shares is appropriate and whether the benefits and risks associated with holding the shares are commensurate with the capital costs.
+Further, the Board of Directors confirms the necessity of such holdings each year by examining the medium- to long-term economic reasonableness and future prospects of each individual cross-shareholding, based on whether the purpose of holding the shares is appropriate and whether the benefits and risks associated with holding the shares are commensurate with the capital costs.

 We do not hold any investment securities where the purpose is purely investment.

-Number of Issues (stocks) Total amount reported on balance sheet (million yen)
+Number of Issues (Stocks) Total amount reported on balance sheet (million yen)

-Non-listed stocks 179 5,806
+Non-listed stocks 180 5,806

-Shares other than unlisted stocks 33 18,910
+Shares other than unlisted stocks 29 21,127

 Board Member Remuneration